-What happens when the cute things your child says, like “ice keem” instead of “ice cream,” is no longer super cute, but rather it makes your child frustrated when others do not understand them?
+What happens when the cute things your child says, like “ice keem” instead of “ice cream,” is no longer super cute, but rather make your child frustrated when others do not understand them?
 There are many reasons why they may be doing this - and one of these reasons is because they have a speech sound disorder, commonly known as an articulation and/or phonological disorder.

 An articulation disorder is when there are speech sound errors like saying the “w” sound instead of the “r” sound, e.g. “wabbit” instead of “rabbit” (Hey, Bugs Bunny!) beyond the typical age of acquisition.
 Other examples of articulation disorders include leaving off a sound like saying “at” instead of “that,” or when a sound just doesn’t sound quite right, like it is distorted.
-In articulation disorders, the speech sound errors are often consistent for a certain sound or sounds, like "s" or "t."
+In articulation disorders, speech sound errors are often consistent for certain sounds, like "s" or "t."

 A phonological disorder is when there are speech sound errors that are predictable and follow a pattern, known as a phonological process.
 An example of a “phonological process” is when an individual leaves off the last syllable of a word, no matter what sound is at the end of the word.
 They may say “bo” for boat, and “duh” for duck.

 Articulation and Phonological Difficulties = Speech Sound Disorder